SelfCareMap

 4. Early Detection of Foot Problems

 Your feet can reveal a lot about your overall health.
+Because the feet are furthest from the heart, they are often the first place where circulatory or systemic issues manifest.
 During a pedicure, a trained professional may notice abnormalities such as discoloration, swelling, ulcers, or changes in nail texture that could signal underlying conditions like diabetes, circulatory issues, or even melanoma.
-Early detection means earlier intervention—and better outcomes.

 5. Promotes Proper Nail Health